 There is only one known variation of the South African Transkei strain: the Trans Envy strain.

 The Trans Envy strain is a cross between Penis Envy and the South African Transkei strain.
-It was reportedly created by accident when a cultivator mixed the two in a single fruiting chamber.
+It was reportedly created accidentally when a cultivator mixed the two in a single fruiting chamber.
 After noticing some mushrooms growing that didn’t look like either strain they were cultivating, the spores were collected and isolated into what is today referred to as Trans Envy.

 Where to Buy South African Transkei Shroom Spores

 Because of the strain’s unique history, many cultivators seek to get their hands on South African Transkei spores.
 Luckily, there are quite a few places you can reliably get these spores.